Are you looking to create an online Shopify store? Or do you already have one and

 - Use one great image instead of sliders

-- Get “web-safe” fonts and try not to use too many of them
+- Get “web-safe” fonts and try not to use too many different fonts

 Recently, Shopify began sending reports on store speed to owners and providing them with tips on how to improve it.
 Check out whether you have received one and improve your website based on that.